Jehu Chesson

-Jehu Femi Chesson II (born December 29, 1993) is a Liberian professional American football wide receiver who is a free agent.
-He played college football at Michigan, and was selected by the Kansas City Chiefs in the fourth round of the 2017 NFL Draft.
+Jehu Femi Chesson II (born 29 December 1993) is a Liberian former professional football wide receiver.
+He played college football at Michigan, and was selected by the Kansas City Chiefs in the fourth round of the 2017 NFL draft.
 He owns the school record for most receiving touchdowns in a game, tied with Derrick Alexander with four.
 His 207 receiving yards against Indiana during the 2015 season also ranks as the third-highest total in school history.

-Early years
+Early life

-Chesson was born in Monrovia, Liberia, on December 29, 1993, and grew up during the First Liberian Civil War.
+Chesson was born in Monrovia, Liberia, on 29 December 1993, and grew up during the First Liberian Civil War.
 His father, Jehu Chesson Sr., worked in the financial industry but joined Lutheran World Service as a relief worker during the war.
 Chesson moved with his family to neighboring Côte d'Ivoire at the age of two and then to St. Louis, Missouri, three years later, where his father took a job working for MasterCard.

 Chesson grew up in St. Louis and began playing American football in the eighth grade.
 He attended Ladue Horton Watkins High School where he played at the wide receiver position.
 He caught 53 passes for 757 yards as a senior, and he was selected as a first-team All-Missouri player.
 He was also the Missouri high school champion in the 300-meter hurdles in 2011.